Features and Risk Score

 Data supplied to the API is analyzed using a broad spectrum of tests incorporating big data, machine learning, and advanced analytics.

 Each area runs many sub-tests as well as cross analysis between linked data (for example the IP and the location).
-When the vetting analysis and tests are complete, the API returns a Risk Score as well as scores for each area and risk reasons found.
+When the analysis and tests are complete, the API returns a Risk Score as well as scores for each area and risk reasons found in a response JSON.

 Our analysis includes thousands of tests and some are: